aiven/devportal/docs/tutorials/talk-to-kafka.rst

 --------------------

 - Basic overview of Apache Kafka and creating a highly available Apache Kafka service
-- The concept of topic, partition, producer, consumer, and consumer groups explained by example
+- The concept of topic, partition, producer, consumer, and consumer groups
 - The need for data serialization in Kafka and use of Apache Avro™ to produce and consume messages

 Overview